 If you want to build your startup past the 1 year mark, you need to make sure that you correctly delegate startup roles and responsibilities between you and your cofounding team.

 Different markets.
 Different products.
 Different timing.
 Different founders.
 Different industry movements.
 Different economies.

-- Product building – technology
+- Product development – technology

 - Financial management

 - Operations – systems and processes